-Greenhouse Gas Emissions: Power is currently provided by generators.
-Conditions of approval require the applicant to transition to use of 100% renewable energy (e.g., solar, wind, and/or hydropower) sources by January 1, 2026, with a generator to be used for emergencies only.
+Greenhouse Gas Emissions: Power is currently provided by solar power and proposes the additional use of grid power via PG&E. Conditions of approval require the applicant to transition to use of 100% renewable energy (e.g., solar, wind, and/or hydropower) sources by January 1, 2026, with a generator to be used for emergencies only.
 Less than significant impact.

 Hazards and Hazardous Materials: The project will store fertilizers, herbicides, and fuel in compliance with the California Water Resource Control Board pursuant to Cannabis General Order No. WQ 2019-0001-DWQ.
 The project does not expose the public to hazards.
-The project is in a rural area rated as a very high fire risk area.
+The project is in a rural area rated as a high fire risk area.
 The project would not impair emergency response or create a significant risk from wildfire.
 Less than significant impact.

-Hydrology and Water Quality: The project is for 35,650 square feet of existing cannabis cultivation of which 30,106 is outdoor and 5,554 square feet is mixed light.
+Hydrology and Water Quality: The project is for 33,699 square feet of outdoor and 650 square feet of mixed light commercial cannabis cultivation activities for a total of 34,349 sf and an additional 3,435 sf of ancillary propagation.
 The project will not degrade any water sources or contribute to sedimentation, as irrigation runoff, erosion control, and watershed protection measures are implemented by the project, as described in the Cultivation and Operations Plan.
 Less than significant impact.

-Land Use and Planning: The project proposes an agricultural activity on a parcel zoned as Forestry Recreation (FR), in which all general agricultural uses are principally permitted.
+Land Use and Planning: The project proposes an agricultural activity on a parcel zoned as Agriculture Exclusive (AE), in which all general agricultural uses are principally permitted.
 The project will not physically divide an established community or result in a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
 No impact.